kubeflow/katib/pkg/ui/v1beta1/README.md

    If your `node` memory limit is not enough to build the frontend, you may see this error while building: `FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory`.
 To fix it, you can try to increase `node` memory limit.
 For that, modify [`--max_old_space_size`](https://github.com/kubeflow/katib/blob/master/pkg/ui/v1beta1/frontend/package.json#L28) in `package.json`.

 1. Run `kubectl port-forward svc/katib-db-manager 6789 -n kubeflow` to expose `katib-db-manager` service for external access.
-You can use [different ways](https://kubernetes.io/docs/tasks/access-application-cluster/) to get Kubernetes service access.
+You can use [different ways](https://kubernetes.io/docs/tasks/access-application-cluster/) to get external address for Kubernetes service.
 After exposing service, you should be able to receive information by running `wget <external-ip>:<service-port>`.
-In case of port-forwarding above, you can run `wget localhost:6789`.
+In case of port-forwarding above, you have to run `wget localhost:6789`.

 1. Go to `cmd/ui/v1beta1`.